SET

 Here, the missing_value of the variable cannot be represented as an integer, and the variable was not written.
 Correct for this by assigning a new missing_value to the variable before writing:

 Note that not all data can be represented in all types.
-Also note that when data is written to DOUBLE (or any other type for that matter), it is always converted from the Ferret internal representation of single precision FLOAT data: Even if the original data was double precision, when it is read from the netCDF file it is always converted to single precision.
+Also note that prior to Ferret v6.8, when data is written to DOUBLE (or any other type for that matter), it is always converted from the Ferret internal representation of single precision FLOAT data: Even if the original data was double precision, when it is read from the netCDF file it is always converted to single precision.

 Sets the rectangular region within the output window where output will be drawn.